FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolinput.md

 ### <a id="methods-historyminimumprefixlength"/>**HistoryMinimumPrefixLength(Int32)**

 Minimum chars to enabled history feature.
 Default value is 0.
- <br>History items are filtered by the starts with entry.
+ <br>History items are filtered by the starts with entry.<br>When command FilterType set to  Disabled History items the value must be zero

 ```csharp
 IControlInput HistoryMinimumPrefixLength(int value)